ponylang/rfcs/text/0000-improved-itertools-api.md

 # Motivation

 The motivation for this RFC comes from concerns that I have gathered from my own experiences and from the concerns and recommendations of members of the Pony community.
 The primary concern that I have heard is inconvenience caused by `fold` being partial.
-Also, adapting iterators with any state is impossible since the arguments to methods such as `map` and `filter` are lambdas, which means that their `apply` methods have a capability of box.
+Also, adapting iterators with any state is impossible since the arguments to methods such as `map` and `filter` are lambdas with a capability of box.
 This lack of stateful adaptations also has the side effect of making the `Iter` class prone to code duplication to handle common tasks like stashing values in order to maintain the semantics of filtering.
 With the addition of methods like `flat_map` and `filter_map`, the problem of code duplication becomes a more noticeable issue for future additions to the API.

 # Detailed design